Back

 • How do users interact with similar apps?
 Which features do they use the most?

 Step 3.
-Create an unique UI/UX design
+Create a unique UI/UX design

-After research and USP, you’ll need to determine the functions for your social media app.
+After research and USP, you’ll need to determine the functions of your social media app.
 Envision the app’s interaction logic before implementing the design of all the elements, icons, and texts on the screen.

 Step 4.
-Development Stage
+Development stage

 Step 5.
 Fix bugs and smoothen performance